lcskrishna/caffe-net-upgrade/README.md

-# caffe-binary-upgrade
+# caffe-net-upgrade
-caffe-binary-upgrade is a tool which takes a caffemodel or a prototxt file as an input that is defined with V1LayerParameters.
+caffe-net-upgrade is a tool which takes a caffemodel or a prototxt file as an input that is defined with V1LayerParameters.
 (Caffe deprecated definition) .
 This implementation upgrades to the layer parameters.

 ### Pre-requisites